damienbod/angular-auth-oidc-client/API_DOCUMENTATION.md

 ### isAuthorized: boolean;

-Set to true is the client and user are authenicated.
+Set to true if the client and user are authenicated.

 ### getToken()